LarsBesselmann/JAX-RPC_Demo/README.md

 For the conversion of the JAX-RPC client to JAX-WS the same steps as for the service are required.
 Based on this, there are two options:

-- Fast path: Use the already migrated client nd test it on Liberty
+- Fast path: Use the already migrated client and test it on Liberty
 - Details path: Use AMA with the migration plan and do the required steps

-### Fast path: Use the already migrated client nd test it on Liberty
+### Preparation
 Make sure that the environment is running:
 - The traditional WAS server2 is running with the JAX-RPC client
 - The Liberty server is running with the JAX-WS service